vikrant101001/juno-assignment/README.md

-# Juno Assignment - Full Stack App
+# Juno Assignment - Task Management with NestJS + ReactJS

 This is a full-stack app with a backend (PostgreSQL) and frontend.
 The backend uses Docker for PostgreSQL.